 Why make a Will?

-Making a Will is the only way in which you can control who receives your estate on your death yet it is surprising that over 27 million adults living in the UK are thought not to have one.
-Over ½ of those adults know they need on but have simply not got around to it.
+Making a Will is the only way in which you can control who receives your estate on your death, yet it is surprising that over 27 million adults living in the UK are thought not to have one.
+Over half of those adults know they need one, but have simply not got around to it.